-We have four types of stock-based compensation awards: restricted stock units (RSUs), stock options, company stock awarded as part of our long-term performance plan (LTPP), and beginning in 2020, price-vested stock options.
-Total stock-based compensation expense for 2022, 2021 and 2020 was \$60.3 million, \$66.6 million and \$46.0 million, respectively.
-Total unrecognized stock-based compensation expense related to our RSUs and stock options at November 30, 2022 was \$20.1 million and the weighted-average period over which this will be recognized is 1.3 years.
-Total unrecognized stock-based compensation expense related to our price-vested stock options at November 30, 2022 was \$6.4 million and the weighted-average period over which this will be recognized is 1.0 year.
+We have four types of stock-based compensation awards: restricted stock units (RSUs), stock options, company stock awarded as part of our long-term performance plan (LTPP), and price-vested stock options.
+Total stock-based compensation expense for 2023, 2022 and 2021 was \$63.4 million, \$60.3 million and \$66.6 million, respectively.
+Total unrecognized stock-based compensation expense related to our RSUs and stock options at November 30, 2023 was \$22.7 million and the weighted-average period over which this will be recognized is 1.3 years.
+All stock-based compensation expense related to our price-vested stock options was fully recognized as of November 30, 2023.
 Total unrecognized stock-based compensation expense related to our LTPP is variable in nature and is dependent on the company's execution against established performance metrics under performance cycles related to this plan.
-As of November 30, 2022, we have 5.9 million shares remaining available for future issuance under our RSUs, stock option and LTPP award programs.
+As of November 30, 2023, we have 4.6 million shares remaining available for future issuance under our stock-based compensation programs.